A guide on agile retrospective and when to conduct one

 Having a retrospective that covers such an extended period, requires heavy facilitation and a good onboarding on the important work delivered during that period.

-It is suggested that you coordinate synchronously for the Groom notes step with a smaller commitee and ask for clarifications certain individuals on need basis.
+It is suggested that you coordinate synchronously for the Group notes step with a smaller commitee and ask for clarifications certain individuals on need basis.

 Finally it is suggested that you have a synchronous discussion for the Discussion step so that all team is aligned.
 If you are more than 10 participants in a synchronous discussion, please keep in mind timeboxing each participant's time, so that the discussion moves towards resolution and action items.